 - Find out what top candidates desire most in a job, and address that in interviews.

-- Budget the right salary for the position, based on market rates found in the Robert Half Salary Guide for Accounting and Finance Professionals.
+- Budget the right salary for the position, based on market rates found in the Robert Half Salary Guide.

 - Make the right offer the first time, from compensation to employee perks.